4 Places You Probably Didn’t Know Are Haunted in Honolulu

 Photo: Kelli Bullock

 There are some ghosts you’re never supposed to look at (hint: night marchers).
 During the last four nights of the Hawaiian lunar calendar, old-timers reported spotting two or three double-hulled canoes floating on the waters of Maunalua Bay.
-“It’s not the Hōkūleʻa,” Kapanui says.
+“It’s not the Hōkūle‘a,” Kapanui says.
 “It’s not the Hawai‘i Loa.”
-Kapanui says they claim to see fiery torches and hear the chilling sounds of drums.
-A Haha‘ione Valley resident supposedly followed the canoes on foot around Portlock and Haunama Bay until the sounds disappeared at the Makapu‘u Lighthouse.
+He says they claim to see fiery torches and hear the chilling sounds of drums.
+A Haha‘ione Valley resident supposedly followed the canoes on foot around Portlock and Haunama Bay until the sounds disappeared at Makapu‘u Lighthouse.

 3. Puea Cemetery

-The Puea Cemetery is next to the Ka‘ahumanu Society Cemetery in Kalihi.
-If you stand across the street, you’ll notice the stark difference between the two cemeteries: The Puea has fallen into disrepair, while the Ka‘ahumanu has well-manicured grass.
 At the Puea, you’ll find the grave of Joseph Kahahawai Jr., who was among five local men accused by socialite Thalia Massie in the infamous alleged rape trial when it ended in a hung jury.
-Kahahawai was kidnapped and killed by Thomas Massie and two other Navy men, who were eventually convicted of manslaughter but their 10-year sentence was commuted to just one hour in the governor’s office.
-Kahahawai’s gravestone reads: Born Dec.
-25, 1909, Killed Jan.
-8 1932.
-“Where Joseph is buried is the only area in that cemetery that has green growing grass,” Kapanui says.
+Kahahawai was kidnapped and killed by Thomas Massie and two other Navy men, who were eventually convicted of manslaughter, but their 10-year sentence was commuted to just one hour in the governor’s office.

 Makapuu Lookout